awsdocs/amazon-mq-developer-guide/doc_source/security-logging-monitoring-configure-cloudwatch.md

 The `-1` and `-2` suffixes denote individual broker instances\.
 For more information, see [Working with Log Groups and Log Streams](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/Working-with-log-groups-and-streams.html) in the *[Amazon CloudWatch Logs User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/)*\.

-## Add the CreateLogGroup Permission to Your Amazon MQ User<a name="add-createloggroup-permission-to-user"></a>
+## Add the CreateLogGroup Permission to Your Amazon MQ User<a name="security-logging-monitoring-configure-cloudwatch-permissions"></a>

-To allow Amazon MQ to create a CloudWatch Logs log group, you must ensure that the user who creates or reboots the broker has the `logs:CreateLogGroup` permission\.
+To allow Amazon MQ to create a CloudWatch Logs log group, you must ensure that the IAM user who creates or reboots the broker has the `logs:CreateLogGroup` permission\.

 **Important**
 If you don't add the `CreateLogGroup` permission to your Amazon MQ user before the user creates or reboots the broker, Amazon MQ doesn't create the log group\.